graphql-editor/graphql-zeus/doc/src/markdown/plugins/react-query.md

 link: plugins/react-query
 title: React Query
 order: 2
+category: Plugins
 ---

-#### Usage with React Query
+## Usage with React Query

-It will generate `useTypedQuery` `useTypedMutation` etc... based on React Query .
-All types in data are inherited from zeus query
+Zeus can generate type-safe versions of React Query's `useQuery`, `useMutation` etc..
+React hooks as `useTypedQuery`, `useTypedMutation` etc... by adding the `--reactQuery` flag to the CLI.
+All types `data` response are then inherited from the Zeus query. 🚀

 ```sh
 $ zeus schema.graphql ./  --reactQuery